 With a beautiful soft feel and a wide array of colors, intricate patterns and interesting weaves, GeoBella is a spectacular indoor/outdoor fabric with a design-led sensibility.
 Woven from 100% solution-dyed olefin, this is a very water-resistant fabric.
 It’s stain resistant, UV/fade resistant, GREENGUARD® Gold certified, eco-friendly and 100% recyclable.
 Ideal for projects like cushions, curtains and upholstery, GeoBella is a first-choice fabric wherever you need a sophisticated aesthetic combined with high performance qualities.

 Durability meets design in our vinyl-coated polyester fabric lines.
 Phifertex fabrics are extremely water resistant.
 What’s more, they are infused with Microban® protection, to disrupt and slow the growth of mold, mildew and bacteria.
-Phifertex is also stain resistant, easy to clean, and UV/fade resistant, so it will stay looking bright and new for years.
-You’ll find Phifertex fabrics in an inspiring range of colors, weaves and patterns.
 The dimensional stability and exceptional strength of Phifertex means that it is a perfect choice for sling chair applications.
 This easy to work with fabric doesn’t fray when cut, so it’s also a beautiful option for quick no-sew projects like table runners or placemats.
-Phifertex holds GREENGUARD Gold certification.

 Want to see how our water-resistant fabrics might look in your backyard?
 Try The Phifer Outdoor Fabric Visualizer!
 You can preview countless color and texture combinations with our sample images.
 Flex your design skills and get inspired!

 Researching waterproof fabrics can be challenging.
-If you still have questions about Phifer’s water-resistant outdoor fabric, get in touch with us!
+If you still have questions about Phifer’s water-resistant outdoor fabric, get in touch with us or contact us via our live chat feature!
 We are always delighted to offer you answers and advice, wherever you might be in the research process.
 If you need help sourcing fabric for your next DIY adventure, we can also connect you to retailers nearby or online who stock your favorite designs.